touchlab/compose-swiftui-codelab/README.md

 Next, open `iosApp/iosApp.xcodeproj` in Xcode or execute in terminal `xed iosApp/`.
 Run the project in a real device or iOS Simulator.

+On Android, we will use Google Maps, it requires setup the Maps Key on the `gradle.properties`.
+[Google Maps Documentation for setup key](https://developers.google.com/maps/documentation/android-sdk/get-api-key)

+`MAPS_API_KEY=Your Api Key`

 ## Stack

 - [Compose KMP](https://github.com/JetBrains/compose-multiplatform)